 Ideas, Research and Processes 2: Developing and Identifying Practice

-You'll continue to experiment with a combination of processes and production methods introduced to you in the previous unit however now you will also begin to identify, select and use visual and narrative practices to develop and create the content or subject matter of your work.
+Continuing from the previous unit, you’ll begin to identify, select and use visual and narrative practices to develop and create the content or subject matter of your work.

-Building on the ideas, experiences and research achieved this is the summation of your learning on the course so far, you'll be asked to produce a body of work in response to a given theme or brief.
-The work that you produce should draw upon all of the creative, technical and theoretical knowledge that you have gained.
+The summation of your learning on the course so far, you'll be asked to produce a body of work in response to a given theme or brief.
+The work you produce should draw upon all of the creative, technical and theoretical knowledge you have gained.

 Animation: Context and Interpretation